wmde/wikidata-wikibase-architecture/systems/Repository/11-Risks_and_Technical_Debt.md

 Various things have been worked on in this area, including [T204109](https://phabricator.wikimedia.org/T204109) and other tickets avoiding processing here.

 Ultimately the AbuseFilter needs re working in order to make it work better for the Wikibase usecase, or other more specific solutions are needed.

+## Property Suggester

+The current external SchemaTree service is maintained by a university research group.
+This raises the question regarding who will maintain this system in the long run.

+In the case were the Wikidata team has to maintain this service and ensure its reliability, the risks include:

+- Usage of Go, a language not familier to the main Wikidata or Wikibase teams.
+- Manual triggering of new index creation through the SchemaTreeRecommender script, requires resources.